amd/quark-documentation/docs/onnx/tutorial_mix_precision.rst

 Auto Mixed Precision
 ~~~~~~~~~~~~~~~~~~~~

+Quark for ONNX supports Auto Mixed Precision, which will follow the steps below.

+1. Quantize the model in wide quantization bits, like 16-bits activation and 8-bits weight.
+Then run evaluation and get the baseline accuracy.
+2. Layers in the model will be sorted in ascending by the loss sensitivity.
+3. Define the quantization target.
+There are two ways for user to set the accuracy target of Auto Mixed Precision.

+   -  Provide the ``Top1AccTarget`` and ``EvaluateFunction``.

+      -  ``Top1AccTarget``: The Top1 accuracy loss will be no larger than the Top1AccTarget.
+      -  ``EvaluateFunction``: The user defined function to calculating the Top1 accuracy of this model.

+   -  Provide target of L2 distance ``L2Target``.

+      -  ``L2Target``: The L2 output of the quantized model will be no larger than this target.

+4. Switch to the narrow quantization bits (like 8-bits) on each layer in ascending order of loss sensitivity, until the user-defined accuracy target is about to be broken.

 Here is a simple example of how to enable auto mixed precision in Quark
 for ONNX.